Yunlin County: Empire of Japan

 During Japanese rule, Yunlin (as Unrin) County was again abolished due to the resistance from the local people and combined with Tainan Prefecture.
 However, Toroku Town (斗六街) continued to be an important city of central Taiwan.

 Republic of China

 The Yunlin area remained under Tainan County after the handover of Taiwan from Japan to the Republic of China on 25 October 1945.
 On 16 August 1950, Yunlin County was separated from Tainan County, with Douliu Township as the county seat.
 On 25 December 1981, Douliu Township was upgraded to a county-administered city.
 Yunlin is the only county on Taiwan island without a city of the same name.
+Like the rest of Taiwan, Yunlin is nominally a part of Taiwan Province, Republic of China, although the provincial level of government is functionally obsolete.

 Geography

 Yunlin County is located in the central-south portion of western Taiwan and is at the northern tip of the Chianan Plain.
 The county is bordered by Nantou County to the east, the Taiwan Strait to the west, Chiayi County to the south separated by the Beigang River, and Changhua County to the north separated by the Zhuoshui River.
 Its widest distance from east to west is 50 km and from north to south is 38 km, with a total area of 1290.83 km2.